-But the Eastern Region, sandwiched between five of the remaining nine regions of the country (a feat comparable to only the Brong Ahafo region), is more than just charming ladies.
+But the Eastern Region sandwiched between five of the remaining nine regions of the country, a feat comparable to only the Brong Ahafo region is more than just charming ladies.

-Squeezed into the lower abdomen of the country, the region is a rich blend of dramatic landscape, historic relics and traditional cultures.
+Squeezed in the lower abdomen of the country, the region is a rich blend of dramatic landscape, historic relics and traditional cultures.
 Indeed, the ancient impressively blends with the 21st century in this region so close to but with such a striking contrast with Accra.

 The huge Volta Lake dominates the Eastern region sandwiched between the Ashanti, Brong Ahafo, Central, Greater Accra and Volta regions.

 Two of the monuments Ghana's first President, Osagyefo Dr. Kwame Nkrumah built on assumption of office after independence are here.
-These are the Akosombo Dam, the largest supplier of electricity to the country, and the Senchi Bridge.
+These are the Akosombo Dam, the largest supplier of electricity to the country and the Senchi Bridge.